Lucas-Casariego/Social-Events-App/README.md

 Users can create events, invite friends, and manage their event details such as location, time, and date.
 The app also includes a search function that allows users to find events by location, category, or keywords.

+## Architecture:
+The app is built using the Clean Architecture pattern which provides a clear separation of concerns and makes the codebase easier to maintain and scale.

+The application also implements the CQRS (Command Query Responsibility Segregation) and Mediator patterns to enhance performance, scalability, and security, while preventing merge conflicts at the domain level.

-## Technologies
+## Frontend:
-For the Frontend, I used React and Material UI to create a modern and responsive user interface.
+I used React with Typescript and Material UI to create a modern and responsive user interface.

-Although the course I took used Semantic UI, I chose to use Material UI instead for my project due to its extensive library of customizable components that enabled me to maintain a cohesive and uniform design across the app.
+Although the course I took used Semantic UI, I chose to use Material UI instead for my project due to its popularity and extensive library of customizable components that enabled me to maintain a cohesive and uniform design across the app.

+## Backend:
-On the Backend, I used ASP.NET Core and Entity Framework Core as my ORM and implemented a RESTful API to handle the frontend requests.
+I used ASP.NET Core and Entity Framework Core as my ORM and implemented a RESTful API to handle the frontend requests.

-To enhance the real-time features of the app, I incorporated SignalR to provide users with instant notifications and updates about events and invitations.
-Additionally, I used Vite instead of Create React App as my build tool to reduce build times
+To provide secure user authentication, I set up and configured ASP.NET Core identity Additionally, I incorporated SignalR to enhance the real-time features of the app, providing users with instant notifications and updates about events and invitations.

 ### Technologies used:
  · ASP.NET Core
+ · React
+ · C#
+ · Typescript
  · Entity Framework Core
- · React
  · Material UI
  · Vite
  · SignalR